goauthentik/authentik/website/blog/2023-09-08-sourcegraph-security-incident/item.md

 ---
-title: “Sourcegraph security incident:the good, the bad and the dangers of access tokens”
+title: "Sourcegraph security incident: the good, the bad, and the dangers of access tokens"
 slug: 2023-09-08-sourcegraph-security-incident
 authors:
     - name: Jens Langhammer